stevemk14ebr/RETools/README.md

 # BlobRunner
 * Allocate and run shellcode, print shellcode base and wait for execution by key press.

+# COM-Code-Helper
+* Com plugin for IDA pro to automatically identify and label many com interfaces and some vtable structures

+# pdbfetch
+* Finds and downloads a PDB from the microsoft symbol server given an input binary.
+Caches to the symbol directory the same way windbg does.

 # IdaScripts
 Python helper scripts to do random stuff.
 May contain wrappers around ida operations, binja operations, or misc python utilities useful in low level stuff.